ahurlbatt/homeserver/README.md

 		- Recognize needs to have models downloaded and tagging activated - check the admin settings page
 		- The [Face Recognition](https://github.com/matiasdelellis/facerecognition) is also recommended, but seems a lot of work to set up

+## Restoring from remote backup

+The backup will be restored from the remote repository using `borgmatic extract`.
+As the name suggests, this extracts files, it doesn't restore a state.
+That means, for eaxmple, that files created since the time of the backup will not be automatically deleted from the target.
+The simplest way to deal with this is to manually delete the contents of the target before starting the `extract`ion.
+There may be a 'smarter' way to do this using mounts and sync tools - see the [discussion about this on Github](https://github.com/borgbackup/borg/issues/4598).

+1. If you're starting from scratch, set up the server as detailed above, with the exception of the infrastructure - this should alread exist, and you don't want to reinitialise the borg repo
+    - You will also not need to do the setup of Nextcloud and its apps
+2. Disable the scheduled back up tasks
+    - `sudo systemctl disable sanoid.timer borgmatic.timer`
+3. Use `sudo borgmatic rlist` to get a list of the archives available and pick the one to use
+    - Each 'archive' is a single backup
+    - Copy the name and put it somewhere temporary - you'll need it a few times
+4. Navigate your terminal to `/tank` and delete the contents of the datasets there, if there is any
+    - You can only delete the _contents_ of a dataset, not the dataset itself, without going through `zfs`
+    - We don't want to do this, so your delete command will need to name each dataset explicitly
+5. Still within the directory `/tank`, use the following extract command to extract the contents of the archive onto disk i.e. restore from the backup
+    - `sudo borgmatic extract --archive {YOUR_ARCHIVE_NAME} --path mnt/backup/tank --strip-components 3`
+    - The last two options are needed because of the way snapshots are mounted as the source of each backup
+    - I didn't realise what effect this would have and now it's kinda too late to change it
+    - You can use the `--progress` flag to monitor the progress, but there's a chance it would actually slow down the restore
+6. Figure out a way of checking the progress, or I guess leave it running and pray

 ## Some explanations